gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 ## Protected Data Chunk Transmission {#data-sending}

-When the association state machine (see {{sctp-Crypto-state-diagram}}) has reached the PROTECTION PENDING state, it MAY handle KEY handshake inband depending on how the specification for the chosen Protection Engine has been defined.
-In such case, the CRYPTO chunk Handler will receive plain Control chunks from the SCTP chunk Handler and CRYPTO chunks from the Protection Engine.
-Plain Control chunks and CRYPTO chunks CANNOT be bundled within the same SCTP packet.
+When the association state machine (see {{sctp-Crypto-state-diagram}}) has reached the PROTECTION PENDING state, it MAY perform protection engine key management inband depending on how the specification for the chosen Protection Engine has been defined.
+In such case, the CRYPTO chunk Handler will receive plain control chunks from the SCTP chunk handler and CRYPTO chunks from the protection engine.
+Plain control chunks and CRYPTO chunks MUST NOT be bundled within the same SCTP packet.

-When the association state machine (see {{sctp-Crypto-state-diagram}}) has reached the PROTECTED state, the CRYPTO chunk Handler will receive Control chunks and DATA chunks from the SCTP chunk Handler as a complete SCTP Payload with maximum size limited by PMTU reduced by the dimension of the SCTP common header and the CRYPTO chunk header.
+When the association state machine (see {{sctp-Crypto-state-diagram}}) has reached the PROTECTED state, the CRYPTO chunk handler will receive control chunks and DATA chunks from the SCTP chunk handler as a complete SCTP payload with maximum size limited by PMTU reduced by the size of the SCTP common header and the CRYPTO chunk overhead.

-That plain payload will be sent to the Protection Engine in use for that specific association, the Protection Engine will return an encrypted payload with maximum size PMTU reduced by the dimension of the SCTP common header and the CRYPTO chunk header.
+That plain payload will be sent to the protection engine in use for that specific association, the protection engine will return an encrypted payload.

-Depending on the specification for the chosen Protection Engine, when forming the CRYPTO chunk header the CRYPTO chunk Handler may set the Flags (see {{sctp-Crypto-chunk-newchunk-crypt-struct}}).
+Depending on the specification for the chosen protection engine, when forming the CRYPTO chunk header the CRYPTO chunk handler may set the chunk header flags (see {{sctp-Crypto-chunk-newchunk-crypt-struct}}).

-An SCTP packet containing an SCTP CRYPTO chunk SHALL be delivered without delay and SCTP bundling is NOT PERMITTED.
+An SCTP packet containing an SCTP CRYPTO chunk SHALL be delivered without delay and SCTP bundling SHALL NOT be performed.

 ## Protected Data Chunk Reception {#data-receiving}